Packet Sniffing is a colloquial term that refers to the art of network traffic analysis.

 Other techniques for managing high volume networks include NetFlow and sFlow.
 Each has its strengths and weaknesses and you can read more about NetFlow and sFlow techniques here.

 Network analysis, in general, is an advanced topic that is half experience and half training.
-It’s possible to train someone to understand every detail about network packets, but unless that person also has knowledge of the target network, and some experience to identify anomalies, they won’t get very far.
-The tools I’ve listed in this article can be used by experienced network admins who already know what they’re looking for, but aren’t sure which tools are best.
-They can also be used by more junior sysadmins to gain experience with how networks look during day-to-day operations, which will help identify issues later on.
+It’s possible to train someone to understand every detail about network packets.
+Still, unless that person also has knowledge of the target network, and some experience to identify anomalies, they won’t get very far.

-SolarWinds Network Performance Monitor gives detailed insights into what causes network slowness and allows you to quickly resolve the root causes using deep packet inspection.
+SolarWinds Network Performance Monitor mode gives detailed insights into what causes network slowness and allows you to quickly resolve the root causes using deep packet inspection.
 By identifying traffic by application, category (business vs. social) and risk level you can eliminate and filter problem traffic and measure application response time.
-With a great user interface, this is an excellent choice for packet sniffing and network analysis.
+With a great user interface, this excellent packet sniffing software is perfect for network analysis.
 Get 30 Day Free Trial: www.solarwinds.com/topics/deep-packet-inspection/ OS: Microsoft Windows Server 2016 & 2019

-SolarWinds Network Performance Monitor gives detailed insights into what causes network slowness and allows you to quickly resolve the root causes using deep packet inspection.
+SolarWinds Network Performance Monitor mode gives detailed insights into what causes network slowness and allows you to quickly resolve the root causes using deep packet inspection.
 By identifying traffic by application, category (business vs. social) and risk level you can eliminate and filter problem traffic and measure application response time.
-With a great user interface, this is an excellent choice for packet sniffing and network analysis.
+With a great user interface, this excellent packet sniffing software is perfect for network analysis.

 Get 30 Day Free Trial: www.solarwinds.com/topics/deep-packet-inspection/